Weedon Lois

-Weedon Lois (or Lois Weedon) is a village and former civil parish, now in the parish of Weston and Weedon, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+Weedon Lois (or Lois Weedon) is a village and former civil parish, now in the parish of Weston and Weedon, in West Northamptonshire, England.
 It is about 5.5 mi west of Towcester.
 In 1931 the parish had a population of 296.

 History

 The villages name means 'Heathen temple hill'.
 There is a well in the parish, named after St. Loys or Lewis, whose waters apparently cured the Blind and Leprous.

 Before Christianity came there may have been an Anglo-Saxon pagan temple here.

 The oldest parts of the Church of England parish church of SS Mary and Peter date from about 1100.
 It is a Grade II* listed building.
 Michael Aris is buried in the churchyard, while the authors Edith Sitwell, her brother Sacheverell Sitwell, and American novelist James Purdy are buried in the churchyard extension.

 On 1 April 1935 the parish was abolished and merged with Plumpton to form "Weston & Weedon".